peterdanwan/coursemetrics/README.md

 ## 4. Contributing

 When working on this project, please create separate feature branches to work on.
+`git checkout -b branch_name`

 When you're ready to merge these changes to the `main` branch, make a `pull request` to merge your changes and have at least 1 other member approve your changes.

 ## 5. Authors